dgroomes/mitmproxy-playground/README.md

      server disconnect www.w3.org:443
      ```
    * Because we wired up all the certificates correctly, the request and response header content is visible and not encrypted.
 Very neat.
-5. NOT YET TEST Block traffic
+5. Block traffic
    * Now we'll configure mitmproxy to actually shape traffic by blocking a specific host.
 We can do this with the `block_list` option and a [filter expression][filter-expressions].
 Stop the current mitmproxy instance (Ctrl+C) and restart it with the following command.
    * ```shell
      mitmdump --listen-host 127.0.0.1 --flow-detail 3 --set block_list=":~d mozilla\\.org:403"
      ```
    * The value of the `block_list` option here is dense.
 It took me a while to understand it.
 It is a filter expression.
 The leading `:` declares our preferred character to use as the delimiter.
 This should remind you of `sed`'s substitute command where you might write `s/old/new/` but you could just as well write `s:old:new:`.
 The `~d` is an *operator* for domain names.
 The `mozilla\\.org` is a regular expression.
 The following `:` is a delimiter, and the 403 says that we want requests matching this filter to be met with a 403 response.
-6. NOT YET TESTED Test the filtering proxy
+6. Test the filtering proxy
    * Repeat the request to `w3.org` again.
 It should still work.
 Then, try a request to the blocked domain.
 It should be rejected with a 403.
    * ```shell
      curl --head --proxy http://127.0.0.1:8080 --cacert ~/.mitmproxy/mitmproxy-ca-cert.pem https://mozilla.org